blockset-corp/walletkit/README.md

 the WalletKit directory.

 * Copy the file `.../WalletKit/templates/WalletKitTestsConfig.env` to
-`.../WalletKit/WaleltKitTestsConfig.env` and then edit that file by changing the assignment of `WALLET_KIT_TESTS_CONFIG_FILE` to point to your config file.
+`.../WalletKit/WalletKitTestsConfig.env` and then edit that file by changing the assignment of `WALLET_KIT_TESTS_CONFIG_FILE` to point to your config file.

-With the `.env` file specified, the WalletKit build process will copy the `.json` file into the IOS and Android mobile apps as a resource and into locations accessible by the unit tests.
+With the `.env` file specified, the WalletKit build process will copy the `.json` file into the iOS and Android mobile apps as a resource and into locations accessible by the unit tests.

 ## Building